 We are lobbying for two amendments: 1) to include the phrase "publicly administered," and 2) to require that the Work Group include health care advocates.

-Summary of the Pathways to Universal Health Care Bill
+Summary of the Pathway to Universal Health Care Bill

 This bill starts by declaring that health care is a human right.
 The intent is to be ready for a future that may be only a couple of years away that will facilitate implementation of a true universal, publicly financed, health coverage system for Washington State.